 Any employee with benefits interests at a listed organization who supplies their corporate contact information can be associated with that membership.
 Because each business is the Council member, we cannot accept personal email addresses for associates.
 We welcome plan sponsors, benefits service providers, consulting and law firms, associations, and any other organization with a benefits interest as members.
 Please click here to request associate membership.

 The cost of membership depends on the size and type of your organization, as well as your desired membership level.
-For a detailed description, contact Deanna Johnson, senior director, membership.
+For a detailed description, contact Deanna Johnson, vice president, membership.